gabotronix/underpass-docs/dante.md

 By default, Dante requires authentication to be able to successfully connect to SOCKS5 port 1080.
 You won't be able to connect until you create a user.

-If you wish to open your SOCKS5 service to the public, comment out `socksmethod: username` in `sockd.conf` under the `socks pass {}` directive, like in the example below:
+If you wish to open your SOCKS5 service to the public, and without authentication, comment out `socksmethod: username` in `sockd.conf` under the `socks pass {}` directive.
+See the the example below:
 ```
 socks pass {
     from: 0.0.0.0/0 to: 0.0.0.0/0